 But you can boil it all down to one screen.
 Helpdesks like Zendesk and Freshdesk combine just about every customer service channel in one program.
 They can incorporate email, Facebook, Twitter, phone, live chat and more.
-You can even integrate tricky channels like Amazon and eBay using apps like ChannelReply.
+You can even integrate tricky channels like Amazon, eBay and Walmart using apps like ChannelReply.

 The boost to agent efficiency can save you a lot of money and improve customer satisfaction.
 It enables you to run an omnichannel empire as easily as a one-site business.

 6. Automate and Universalize Pricing, Shipping and Inventory Management